toddtarbox/team_sync/CONTRIBUTING.md

 ## CI protections

-- Pull requests are scanned by a CI job (`.github/workflows/secret_scan.yml`) which runs a conservative grep-based scan and `gitleaks`.
+- Pull requests are scanned by a CI job (`.github/workflows/secret_scan.yml`) which runs a conservative grep-based scan.
 The job will fail if suspected secrets are detected.

 ## Branch protection recommendation